splorp/tersus/readme.txt

 Version History
 ---------------

-See the version history document for a complete list of changes between releases.
+See the version history for a complete list of changes between releases.

 https://github.com/splorp/tersus/blob/master/history.md